-DEEP C's commitment to sustainability is further demonstrated by concurrent initiatives, including DEEP C Farm as an exemplary model of ingenuity and ecological consciousness in contemporary farming, a welfare and charity project that's backed by DEEP C Entities, proactive measures to mitigate the potential effects of climate change on its industrial zones, including flood risk analyses, decreasing its carbon footprint via the installation of solar panels and energy-efficient lighting systems, reuses its treated wastewater to water its green zones and nursery, DEEP C would like to go beyond this by, once allowed by regulations, providing all treated wastewater in the tenants operation processes; treats and reuses channel dredged waste to saving sand for reclamation; developing Wetland Parks and Nature Conservation areas, aiming to increase biodiversity in its industrial zones and Project 2030 with the goal of creating a self-sufficient eco-industrial park powered by at least 30% renewable energy sources by 2030.
+DEEP C's commitment to sustainability is further demonstrated by DEEP C Farm.
+This organic farm is offering organic food baskets to the lowest paid employees to supplement their wages but also acths as a a welfare and charity project for the local small scale farmer community.
+The project is backed by DEEP C Entities.

+We are taking proactive measures in our designs to mitigate the potential effects of climate change on our industrial zones, including flood risk analyses, decreasing its carbon footprint via the installation of solar panels and energy-efficient lighting systems and reuses its treated wastewater to water its green zones and nursery.
+Deep C treats and reuses channel dredged waste material to save sand for land reclamation purpose and we have been developing Wetland Parks and Nature Conservation areas inside our zones aiming to increase biodiversity

+Last but not least I would like to introduce to you our own energy transition program called Project 2030.
+It has the goal of creating a self-sufficient eco-industrial park powered by at least 30% renewable energy sources by 2030.
 In case battery storage can be integrated, the goal is to achieve 50% renewable energy and if there would be an opportunity to hook up to an off-shore wind project, a biomass generator or LNG-plant, the target would be 100% renewable energy generation.
 In line with this target, DEEP C aims to install 100MW of solar power by 2030, which is equivalent to the energy needs of 90,000 households and a substantial CO2 reduction.
 DEEP C is also exploring renewable energy certificates and is ready to step in on the market of carbon credits.

-Over years of development, DEEP C is known as reputation Brand of Industrial Zones in Viet Nam, featuring modern and comprehensive infrastructure systems and high-quality utility services, engaging over 140 sub-investment projects with a total investment of over 5 billion USD including many high-quality foreign direct investment projects, positively contributing to the industrial and economic development of the city.
-Being proactive in sustainability strategy, Deep C IZs keep our position as the destination for many big potential investors, mostly in high-tech industries.
+Over years of development, DEEP C is known as reputation Brand of Industrial Zones in Viet Nam, featuring modern and comprehensive infrastructure systems and high-quality utility services, engaging over 160sub-investment projects with a total investment of over 5 billion USD including many high-quality foreign direct investment projects, positively contributing to the industrial and economic development of the city.
+We have a clear sustainability strategy, and have issued for the first time an ESG year report.
+Deep C believes that this is the ultimate path to keep our position as the go to destination for many big potential investors, mostly in high-tech industries.

 To promote energy transition for Net Zero by 2050, Deep C would like to give some recommendations to Vietnamese government as follows:

 Mobilize a variety of resources, including promoting the strong participation of the private sector and creating an adequate and transparent legal and regulatory framework to realize the objectives.
 Especially, the guidelines and policies facilitating industrial parks to smoothly implement renewable energy development initiatives, gradually replacing traditional energy sources.
+Today a lot of provinces still oppose industrial zones to set up their own energy distribution companies and a clearer guidance on this matter would be much appreciated

 In addition to the rooftop solar power, wind energy projects that Deep C is implementing, Deep C is also actively exchanging with partners about the possibility of cooperation in connection from ocean wind power projects, power storage, biomass, LNG, and solar power generation on closed landfills.